-Encryption Summary View
+Field-Level Encryption Summary View

-The Encryption Summary View lists all your objects that contain encrypted data, and statistics about the encrypted data in those objects.
+The Encryption Summary View lists all your objects that contain encrypted data and statistics about the encrypted data in those objects.

 Object Data Encrypted Uses Active Key Sync Needed

 Account 50% 50% Yes

 Case 100% 100% No

 Contact 93% 93% Yes

 Lead 25% 25% Yes

-Opportunity - - Yes
+Opportunity Yes

-Attachment - Yes
+Attachment - - Yes

 - Object-Lists your standard and custom objects.
 Data about standard objects are aggregated for all standard objects of a given type.
 Data about custom objects are listed for each custom object. - Data Encrypted-The total percentage of data in an object that's encrypted.
-In the example above, 50% of all data in Account objects are encrypted. - Uses Active Key-The percentage of your encrypted data in that object or object type that is encrypted with your active key material. - Sync Needed-Recommends whether to synchronize your data with the background encryption service.
-This column displays Yes when you've added or disabled encryption on fields, changed a field's encryption scheme, or rotated key material.
+In the example above, 50% of all data in Account objects is encrypted. - Uses Active Key-The percentage of your encrypted data in that object or object type that's encrypted with your active key material. - Sync Needed-Recommends whether to synchronize your data with the background encryption service.
+This column displays Yes when you add or disable encryption on fields, change a field's encryption scheme, or rotate key material.

-When the numbers in both Data Encrypted and Uses Active Key columns are the same, and Sync Needed column reads No, all your encrypted data is synchronized.
+When the numbers in the Data Encrypted and Uses Active Key columns are the same, and the Sync Needed column is No, all your encrypted data is synchronized.
 In the example above, the Case object is synchronized.

-Sometimes the Sync Needed column reads Yes for an object when the Encrypted Data and Uses Active Key columns read have the same values.
-This combination of values happens when encryption policy settings or keys have changed since the last time you gathered statistics or synchronized your data.
-This combination also happens when statistics have been gathered for newly encrypted data, but the object has never been synchronized.
+Sometimes the Sync Needed column is Yes for an object when the Encrypted Data and Uses Active Key columns have the same values.
+This combination of values happens when encryption policy settings or keys change since the last time that you gathered statistics or synchronized your data.
+This combination also happens when statistics are gathered for newly encrypted data but the object hasn't been synchronized.
 In the example above, the Account, Contact, Lead, and Opportunity objects meet one or more of these conditions.